 Where did the idea for Dry January come from?

-In January 2011, Emily Robinson signed up for her first half marathon, which was to take place in February.
-To aid her training, she gave up alcohol for the entire month, and found that she lost weight, slept better, and had more energy to run.
-Many people around her were inspired by her actions, and wanted to know more about the positive lifestyle changes she’d made.
+In January 2011, Emily Robinson signed up for her first half-marathon, which was to take place in February.
+To support her training, she gave up alcohol for the entire month and found that she lost weight, slept better, and had more energy to run.
+Many people around her were inspired by her actions and wanted to know more about the positive lifestyle changes she’d made.

-A year later, Emily joined Alcohol Change UK (a leading alcohol charity in the UK), and gave up alcohol again in January.
+A year later, Emily joined Alcohol Change UK (one of this country’s leading alcohol charities) and gave up alcohol again in January.
 This time, more people wanted to talk to her about her experience, sparking discussions about the benefits of giving up drinking for a month.

 Then, in 2013, the first Dry January public health campaign was launched by Alcohol Change UK, and 4,000 people signed up.
-Since then, awareness of the campaign and its benefits have grown.
-In 2023, 175,000 people joined the official challenge, and this year Alcohol Change UK is hoping to reach 200,000 people – although millions more throughout the UK took part on their own.
+Awareness of the campaign and its benefits grew from then on.
+In 2025, 200,000 people worldwide joined the official challenge, although millions more throughout the UK took part on their own.

 Who are Alcohol Change UK, and what's their mission?

-Alcohol Change UK has drawn attention to the fact that alcohol has become a large part of many of our lives, whether we intended it to be or not.
+Alcohol Change UK have highlighted that alcohol has become a large part of many of our lives, whether we intended it to be or not.
 Many of us turn to alcohol to celebrate, to find comfort, to wind down after a long day, and to cope with life’s challenges.

-Alcohol Change UK emphasises how destructive alcohol abuse can be, not only to an individual drinker, but to the families, friends, and communities around them.
+Alcohol Change UK emphasise how destructive alcohol abuse can be, not only to an individual drinker, but to the families, friends, and communities around them.

 What are the benefits of taking part in Dry January?

-More and more people are signing up to take part in Dry January every year after hearing about the positive experiences of those who took part – including improved mental, physical, and financial wellbeing.
+More and more people are signing up for Dry January every year after hearing the positive experiences of those who took part – including improved mental, physical, and financial wellbeing.

 After giving up alcohol for a month, Alcohol Change UK report that…

-Research has also found that having an alcohol-free month can lower the risk of diabetes, lower blood pressure, lower cholesterol levels, and reduce levels of cancer-related proteins in the blood.
+Research has also found that having an alcohol-free month can lower the risk of diabetes, lower blood pressure, lower cholesterol levels, and reduce the amount of cancer-related proteins in the blood.

 Alcohol Change UK are also keen to highlight the long-term benefits that Dry January can have on physical and mental health.
-Research has shown that 70% of people who take part in Dry January continue making healthier drinking choices after the challenge is over.
+Research has shown that 70% of people who participate in Dry January continue to make healthier drinking choices after the challenge is over.

-This is because going without alcohol for 31 days can allow us to see that we don’t need it to relax, to have fun, or to socialise, and gives us the opportunity to explore other, healthier methods of coping.
-As a result, we may feel better equipped to make decisions about when we drink, and how much, throughout the rest of the year.
-This can help us to avoid turning to drink as a default.
+Going without alcohol for 31 days can allow us to see that we don’t need it to relax, have fun, or socialise.
+As a result, we may feel better equipped to make decisions about when and how much we drink throughout the rest of the year.

-Alcohol is linked to over 60 different health conditions, including depression, seven types of cancer, liver disease, and high blood pressure.
-It also carries the biggest risk-factor for death, disability, and illness amongst people aged 15-49 in the UK.
-This makes the benefits of reducing our long-term alcohol consumption huge.
+Alcohol is linked to over 60 different health conditions, including stroke, cancer, liver disease, and even cataracts.
+It also carries the biggest risk factor for death, disability, and illness amongst people aged 15-49 in the UK.
+This makes the benefits of reducing our long-term alcohol consumption significant.

 How can I tell if I’m drinking too much alchohol?

-The UK’s Chief Medical Officers have said that it’s safest not to drink more than 14 units of alcohol a week, spread over three or more days, with a few days off.
-The number of units in a drink is determined by its strength and size – for example, a pint of lager contains three units.
+The UK’s Chief Medical Officers have said that it’s safest to drink no more than 14 units of alcohol per week, spread over three or more days, with a few days off.
+The number of units in a drink is determined by its strength and size – for example, a pint of ordinary-strength lager contains 2.3 units.

 You can also check how healthy your drinking is by taking this quiz.

-Even if you feel that you’re not dependent on alcohol, but are at risk of becoming dependent, and feel that you might need some extra help cutting back, it’s also worth speaking to your GP about the help that might be available.
+Even if you’re not dependent on alcohol, but are at risk of becoming dependent, and feel that you might need some extra help cutting back, it’s also worth speaking to your GP about the support that might be available.

-This NHS page offers more information on this and provides some useful contacts to reach out to if you, or someone you know, need support with alcohol problems.
+This NHS page offers more information on this and provides some useful contacts to reach out to if you or someone you know needs support with alcohol dependency.

 How can I get started with Dry January?

-You can take part in the month-long Dry January challenge without the help and support of Alcohol Change UK.
-However, many people find that downloading the Dry January app, and/or signing up for free coaching emails, can help them to stay motivated.
+You can take part in the month-long Dry January challenge without support from Alcohol Change UK.
+However, many people find that downloading the Dry January app and/or signing up for free coaching emails can help them stay motivated.

-Downloading the free Try Dry app can help with holding yourself accountable – as you’ll be able to track your calories and units drunk, and see exactly how much money you’re saving.
-As you progress, you’ll also be rewarded with badges, and you’ll have the opportunity to set yourself goals and track your progress, even after the 31 days of the challenge are over.
+Downloading the free Try Dry app can help with holding yourself accountable, as you’ll be able to track your calories and units drunk, and see exactly how much money you’re saving.
+As you progress, you’ll also be rewarded with badges, and you’ll have the opportunity to set yourself goals and track your progress, even after the 31 days are over.

 While Dry January is popular in the first month of the year, you can start your alcohol-free month any time, and the app offers a great year-round support system.